-There are no “fireproof” or “burglar proof” safes.
+There is no “fireproof” or “burglar proof” safe.
 Given enough time and heat, anything will burn.
 Given time and the proper tools any lock can be defeated.

-The basic construction of a burglar resistive safe is solid high tensile steel walls and door.
-There are many different degrees of burglar resistency.
-Generally burglar resistive safes are built to meet various insurance classifications as set out by the Insurance Services Office and thereby earn discounts from basic insurance premiums.
+The basic construction of a burglary resistant safe is solid high tensile steel walls and door.
+There are many different degrees of burglar resistance.
+Generally, burglary resistant safes are built to meet various insurance classifications as set out by the Insurance Services Office and thereby earn discounts from basic insurance premiums.

 burglary resistant, fire resistant, or both

 Cameras and Closed Circuit Television (CCTV).

 We sell, service, & install locks, doors & door related hardware, closed circuit television (CCTV), video intercoms, telephone entry systems, and a complete line of access control systems, both mechanical and electronic. (audit trail may be available).
 We are a Medeco Service Center.

 We rigidly follow building codes and make sure your fire rated door hardware is compliant.
 We will try to match any new hardware to the style or design of your building and to your existing hardware.